 Introduction to college chemistry, with an emphasis on the general principles of chemistry, including critical thinking, analysis and problem solving in chemistry.
 Topics covered include but are not limited to, the study of matter and its properties, measurements, reactions, molecular structures, physical and chemical properties and laboratory techniques.
 No UC credit granted if taken after CHEM 150.

 102 INTRODUCTION TO ORGANIC CHEMISTRY 4 UNITS

-Lecture: Minimum 48 hours per semester Laboratory: Minimum 48 hours per semester
+UC, CSU, Associate Degree Applicable Prerequisite: CHEM 101 or 150 or equivalent Lecture: Minimum 48 hours per semester Laboratory: Minimum 48 hours per semester